clatour/rustup-proxy/README.md

 RUSTUP_DIST_SERVER=http://127.0.0.1:8080 rustup -v update
 ```

-Rustup manifests are rewritten to the given `$HOST`, and new shas are calculated on the fly
+URLs in the rustup manifests are rewritten to the given `$HOST`, and new shas are calculated on the fly

 First thoughts for todos:
 - Smarter manifest caching, currently passes through every time.